korewatori/PlayVids/README.md

-## Playvids Downloader
+## Playvids Video Downloader

-**How to use**
-Double click the exe and enter the url of the video you want to download.

-**What it does**
+### How to use
+Run .EXE and enter a URL of a video.
+(At the moment, only one URL is supported.)

+### Current Features
-- Downloads at the highest resolution available.
+- Downloads one video at a time (per instance) in the highest resolution available and outputs to a .TS file.

-**What it doesn't do**
+### Planned Features (in no particular order)
+- Add help message
-- Doesn't download subtitles (if any).
+- Add support for subtitles

-The ".ts" videos that this outputs will probably need to be run though ffmpeg for a better viewing experience.
-I Personally use this command:
-	ffmpeg -i "episode-name.ts" -acodec copy -vcodec copy "episode-name.mp4"

-"Hey, your code sucks!"
-Yup, thats why I do this for fun and not for a living.
+- Tags and metadata
+- Add ffmpeg conversion support, with prompts after the user downloads a video
+- Add command line support

+I'm unsure whether I'll keep this as a Playvids Downloader fork because I might as well add support for other sites too, not necessarily porn.